Program Structure: Division of Hematology and Oncology

 Georgetown’s fellowship training program offers clinical training to prepare fellows for certification as follows:

 The first year of clinical training for medical oncology and hematology fellows is focused on an in-depth clinical experience that integrates the fellows into the primary care of the division’s patients.
 The weekly outpatient schedule is divided into disease-specific clinics, which are attended by faculty with expertise in these diseases.
 The outpatient clinics are a major focus for clinical teaching.
 During patient visits, faculty members and fellows review patient management, disease response, and treatment selection.
-An integrated approach to patient management is stressed, including coordination of care with research nurses, nurse practitioners, social workers, the psychiatry liaison service, and other disciplines, as indicated.
+An integrated approach to patient management is stressed, including coordination of care with research nurses, nurse practitioners, social workers, and other disciplines, as indicated.